MooseBoost/sinatra-fwitter-6-apis/README.md

 ### Setting Up The API

 First, you'll need to sign up for a Twilio account [here](https://www.twilio.com/try-twilio).
-It's free to sign up for a test account - to get the full features, you'll need to pay.
-For example, you'll only be able to send text messages to yourself using the demo account.
+It's free to sign up for a test account - to get the full features, you'll need to upgrade to a paid account.
+Test accounts only allow you to send messages to the number you sign up with - for the purporses of this walk through, that'll be fine.

 Many APIs have Ruby wrappers that we can use, and Twilio is no exception.
 Add the gem `twilio-ruby` to your Gemfile and run `bundle install`.

-Every API functions a little bit differnetly, so it's important to get used to reading the documenation.
-Some APIs are very well documented, others are not.
+Each API functions a little bit differnetly, so it's important to get used to reading the documenation.
+Some APIs are very well documented, others are not so well documented.
 In any case, someone wrote this code for you to use - be grateful for them!
 If you find bugs or errors in the documentation, you can raise an issue or submit a pull request!

 Check out the documenation for the `twilio-ruby` gem [here](https://github.com/twilio/twilio-ruby/blob/master/README.md).

-We'll need to create a new instance of the Twilio::REST::Client using our account_sid and auth_token.
-You can find your information [here](https://www.twilio.com/user/account/developer-tools/api-explorer/message-create).
-Since we don't want to include that information on Github, we're using a get called `dotenv` to hide that information.
+We'll need to create a new instance of the Twilio::REST::Client using our `account_sid` and `auth_token`.
+You can find your information by accessing your account [here](https://www.twilio.com/user/account/developer-tools/api-explorer/message-create).
+Since we don't want to include that information on Github (because hackers), so we're using a gem called `dotenv` to hide that information.
 Create a file called `.env` in the root of your project and define two constants: `ACCOUNT_SID` and `AUTH_TOKEN`.

 ```bash
 ACCOUNT_SID = YOUR_ACCOUNT_SID_HERE